davidgatti/dgCam/README.md

 the Android Market at this URL: https://market.android.com/details?id=pl.gatti.dgcam

-What can you find hear
+What can you find here
 --------------

 1. How to create a custom camera.